 REST connects devices and the internet for API-based tasks.
 These services also mostly use HTTP as the protocol.

 Finally, UDDI means Universal Description, Discovery, and Integration.
 This is an XML-based standard for publishing web services, and the goal is to simplify digital transactions and e-commerce for businesses.
 It’s essentially an internet registry for companies around the world.

 There’s a common debate among IT professionals and web developers about which service is better: SOAP or RESTful.
 In general, it depends on what you’re looking for in a web service since they offer different things.

-When it comes to speed and efficiency, a REST web service is usually the go-to choice.
+When it comes to speed and efficiency, a REST is usually the go-to choice.
 But if you’re looking to build a service with multiple methods, SOAP is a much better option.
-This is all to say that your business’s requirements will determine which type of web service you should choose.
+This is all to say that your business’s requirements will determine which type of a service you should choose.

 Some organizations use both options, like Amazon and eBay.
 These two huge e-commerce businesses use both REST and SOAP for their web services.
 More companies are beginning to follow their lead and will support both types.
 This expands their functionality as businesses become more focused on delivering high-quality service.